Console-Utils/sed-nameconv-util/README.md

 ## Errors

-- No input naming convention specified or syntax is wrong.
+- No correct input naming convention specified or syntax is wrong.
 (1 error code)
-- No target naming convention specified or syntax is wrong.
+- No correct target naming convention specified or syntax is wrong.
 (1 error code)

 ## Examples